pedroigosl/distance_trigger/README.md

 - Armed - Connected (to remote), armed (fuse installed), no go
 - Warning - Connected (to remote), armed (fuse installed), go signal received.
 Transitions automatically to igniting after a period
 - Igniting - Connected (to remote), armed (fuse installed), go signal received.
 Attempting to light fuse

+DISCLAIMER: I made it for my personal pyro uses and published only to show off my sexy protothreads.
+There is no license, i'm responsible for nothing.
+It will never be updated.
+Don't use it.
+Why are you even here?
+We all know you won't use my messy code either way.